mortar-works/mortar-website/src/site/solutions/venue-accreditation-tool.md

 strapline: "Empower your venue with training, resources, and accreditation to ensure accessibility and service standards."
 description: "Provide training and resources for your venue and staff to become accredited in accessibility and service standards."
 read_more_link: "/venue-accreditation"
-image: "/static/images/case-studies/venue-accreditation.jpg"
+image: "/static/images/homepage/dfvc-dashboard.png"
 ---

 ## Introduction
-The Venue Accreditation Tool enables cultural, commercial, and community venues to become more accessible and inclusive.
+Our Venue Accreditation Tool enables cultural, commercial, and community venues to become more accessible and inclusive.
 Our platform supports training and resources for staff, helping you meet specific accessibility and service standards.
 Whether you're aiming for dementia-friendly certification, accessibility accreditation, or customer service excellence, our tool makes it easier and more efficient to achieve these goals.

-Accredited venues create a welcoming environment for everyone, improve community engagement, and meet evolving legal requirements and public expectations.
+Accredited venues create a welcoming environment for everyone, improve community and team engagement, and meet evolving legal requirements and public expectations.

 ## How it Works
 Our platform delivers an all-in-one solution for training, assessment, and progress tracking.
 We provide the tools you need to onboard, train, and certify your venue staff.
 The process is broken into clear, manageable stages, and can be fully customised to meet the needs of your organisation.